tikatoo/irc.js/docs/API.rst

     `retryCount` is the number of times the client will try to automatically reconnect when disconnected.
     It defaults to 0.

-    `retryDelay` is the number of milliseconds to wait before retying to automatically reconnect when disconnected.
+    `retryDelay` is the number of milliseconds to wait before retrying to automatically reconnect when disconnected.
     It defaults to 2000.

     `enableStrictParse` will make the client try to conform more strictly to `the RFC 2812 standard <https://www.ietf.org/rfc/rfc2812.txt>`_ for parsing nicknames, preventing eg CJK characters from appearing in them.